 Certificates of Deposit (CDs)

 Aurora Bank offers a variety of CD options, ranging from 6 months to 5 years.
 There is a low minimum opening deposit requirement of $1,000 per Certificate of Deposit, and the CDs automatically renew at maturity unless you elect to withdraw the funds.
-The interest rates are solid and fairly comparable to the high end of the national averages, and were recently ranked among the best by Kiplinger’s.
+The interest rates are solid and fairly comparable to the high end of the national averages, and were recently ranked among the best banks by Kiplinger’s.
 Certificate of Deposit interest rates change frequently, so I recommend visiting their website for more information and current interest rates.

 Aurora Bank Mortgages